florsha35/florsha35/README.md

 <h1 align="center">Hi 👋, I'm Flor</h1>
-<h3 align="center">newly graduated programmer taking my first steps in the world of technologyt, here you can see my projects.</h3>
+<h3 align="center">newly graduated programmer taking my first steps in the world of technology, here you can see my projects.</h3>